donalddalton/alignment-service/README.md

 | 9090  | pgadmin

 ## Routes
-See the `conf/routes` for full set of endpoints.
+See `conf/routes` for full set of endpoints.

 ```
 # Home page